LozenChen/TAS-Helper/README.md

 # Features:

+- In the following, hazards mean vanilla's CrystalStaticSpinner, Lightning and DustStaticSpinner, and FrostHelper's CustomSpinner.

 - Cycle Hitbox Colors -> basically same as that in CelesteTAS mod, plus a bit modification when hazards are not in view or when spinner freezes.

 - Hazard Countdown -> show how many frames later, the Spinner/Lightning/DustBunny will be (un)collidable if condition is satisified.

 - Load Range -> including InView Range and NearPlayer Range.
 Hazards are considered to satisfy some condition in their updates (turn on/off collision etc.) if they are inside/outside corresponding ranges.
 When using Load Range, will also draw a Load Range Collider of hazards.
 A hazard is considered to be inside a range, if its Load Range Collider collides with the range.
 For spinners/dust bunnies, the collider is their center point.
 For lighting, the Load Range Collider is a rectangle a bit larger than its hitbox.

-- Simplified Spinner -> redraw hitbox of CrystalStaticSpinner and DustStaticSpinner, also allow you to remove their sprites.
+- Simplified Spinner -> redraw hitbox of Spinner and Dust, also allow you to remove their sprites.

 - Pixel Grid -> a pixel grid around player to help you find out the distance easily.
 Usually to check if player can climbjump/wallbounce.